-- Title 2, Administration and Personnel, to require the Conservation Planning Committee to review wetlands for possible acquisition. - Title 18, Subdivisions, to allow for wetlands restoration and protection in the subdivision process. - Title 19, Zoning, to update the Comprehensive Zoning Ordinance to establish the Wetlands Overlay District. - Title 20, Environmental Protection, to require a grading permit in the Wetlands Overlay District.
+- Title 2, Administration and Personnel, to require the Conservation Planning Committee to review wetlands for possible acquisition. - Title 18, Subdivisions, to ensureallow for wetlands are restored restoration and protected protection in the subdivision process. - Title 19, Zoning, to update the Comprehensive Zoning Ordinance to establish the Wetlands Overlay District. - Title 20, Environmental Protection, to require a grading permit in the Wetlands Overlay District.